vijunag/minichess/README.md

 # minichess

-A 4X4 chess engine that can be used to analyze game given a game
+A 4X4 chess engine that can be used to analyze a given game
 ================================================================

 Game Rules:
 -----------
 This chess engine took birth while I was attempting to solve simplified chess problem on HackerRank(https://www.hackerrank.com/challenges/simplified-chess-engine/problem)

 The game rules are as follows
 1) Each player has at-least one Queen, at most 2 Rooks and at most 2 minor pieces i.e Bishop & Knight.
 2) The game is always started by a white player.